Here are answers to some of the common questions you may have:

 What is the Stall setup process?

-Registration is required, but space is not guaranteed.
-Space is on a first come first serve basis for all locations.
+Vancouver Coastal Health application is required if you want to serve food.
+Location of a stall is on a first come first serve basis.
+Please work with residents and/or neighbours to secure your own space.
 Please refrain from selling items which are not consistent with the message of Vaisakhi.

 Any Environmental notes?